Panoramic Monitoring Receiver

 Radio Controle Dienst (RCD),

-They were used for finding clandestine radio stations (pirates).
+It was used for finding clandestine radio stations (pirates)

 Only a small number of these custom-made receivers were built.